pnimac/webcrawler-springboot-react/README.md

 # Description

-An asynchronous web crawler implemented using Spring Boot.
+An asynchronous web crawler implemented using Spring Boot and resulting Sitemap being rendered in React.

 # Feature